Mercedes E-Class saloon - MPG, running costs & CO2

 Mercedes E-Class MPG & CO2

 The E 220 d is the most fuel-efficient diesel.
-Mercedes’ latest 2.0-litre diesel engine claims an official economy figures of between 47.1-53.3mpg, with the Sport model emitting 139g/km of CO2 giving it a Benefit-in-Kind rating in the higher bandings for company-car users.
+Mercedes’ latest 2.0-litre diesel engine claims an official economy figures of between 47.1-53.2mpg, with the Sport model emitting 139g/km of CO2 giving it a Benefit-in-Kind rating in the higher bandings for company-car users.
+During our test in heavy traffic it still averaged more than 51mpg, with a predicted range of 750 miles from a full tank of fuel.

 Above the base diesel model, the E 300 d uses a more powerful 2.0-litre engine with Mercedes’ EQ Boost mild-hybrid electrical assistance system.
-It also has four-wheel drive, with the additional driven wheels and increased power output making it far less efficient, managing claimed fuel economy figures of 27.7 to 34.9mpg and CO2 emissions of 153-167g/km, depending on exact specification.
+It also has four-wheel drive, with the additional driven wheels and increased power output making it far less efficient, managing claimed fuel economy figures of 44.1 to 48.7mpg and CO2 emissions of 153-167g/km, depending on exact specification.

 Most economical of all, is the E 300 de plug-in hybrid, with an electric motor and 13.5kWh lithium-ion battery pack, allowing the E-Class to be driven using electricity alone or as a hybrid.
 Its official fuel-efficiency figure of up to 235.4mpg will depend on how often you can charge and make use of the battery, but its 33g/km CO2 emissions place it in a low BiK banding and grant you free access into low emissions zones like the one covered by the London Congestion Charge.
 If you'd prefer a petrol plug-in hybrid, the E 300 e costs just a few hundred pounds less to buy and should cost around the same to run, with similarly low 37g/km emissions.